thomas-melville/myNotes/General/Career_Development/kubernetes/secrets.md

         name: mysql
         key: password

+volumes:
+  - name: secrets
+    secret:
+      secretName: dbpasswords

+container:
+  volumeMounts:
+    - name: secrets:
+      mountPath: /etc/passwords
+      readOnly: true

 ```

 A secret is limited to 1MB in size.
-They are stored in the tmpfs storage on the host node.
+They are stored in the tmpfs storage on the host node, so not written to disk

 Secrets can also be mounted as files using a volume definition in a pod manifest.

 imagePullSecret is a way to pass a secret that contains a Docker image registry password

+--from-literal
+--from-file

+## secret types

+generic

+tls
+  from a key pair
+  --cert
+  --key